zzirving/artifact-directory/README.md

 This repository is a template for turning in links/locations to your project artifacts.
 Instructions:

-1. Fork this repository
+1. Fork this repository.
-   * You will be changing the file contents in this repository, but *do not change the file names!*.
+   * You will be changing the file contents in this repository, but *do not change the file names!*
 2. Replace the blank `report.pdf` with your final project report.
 This is the version that will be linked at [hdsishowcase.com](https://hdsishowcase.com).
 (Note that you will also have to upload your report separately to Gradescope for your mentor to grade it.)
 3. Edit `title-abstract.txt` and replace the sample title/abstract
    with the title/abstract of your project.
 This is what will be linked at [hdsishowcase.com](https://hdsishowcase.com).